PivotalServicesOss/webapi-template-csharp2/README.md

     dotnet new -i PivotalServices.WebApiTemplate.CSharp2
     ```

-1. This should install a template with the shortname `pvtlwebapiadv`
+1. This should install a template with the shortname `pvtlwebapi2`

     ```
     Templates                                         Short Name         Language          Tags